jmcalalang/Ansible_Meetups/README.md

 ```

-The exposed ports on the Super NetOps Container are used to interact with the container solution; after the docker run command completes you will be placed directly into the Super NetOps Container shell, we'll use shell interaction to run the MVP, thought the Super NetOps Container does have an exposed SSH port to allow direct connections.
+The exposed ports on the Super NetOps Container are used to interact with the solution; though the Super NetOps Container does have an exposed SSH port, we'll use the dropped into shell to run the MVP.
 More information on the Super NetOps Container can be found in [F5 Programmability Lab Class 2 - Super-NetOps-Container](http://clouddocs.f5.com/training/community/programmability/html/class2/class2.html) & [F5 Docker Hub ](https://hub.docker.com/r/f5devcentral/f5-super-netops-container/)

-3. After a successful launch of the Super NetOps Container with the Ansible MVP you should be dropped into a Shell
+3. After the successful launch of the Super NetOps Container you should be dropped into its shell:

 ```
 ubuntu@ip-10-1-1-4:~$ sudo docker run -p 8080:80 -p 2222:22 --rm -it -v "/home/ubuntu/user_repos.json:/tmp/user_repos.json" -e SNOPS_GH_BRANCH=master f5devcentral/f5-super-netops-container:ansible